14 January 2021

 Learn how to write calligraphy with our easy to follow calligraphy alphabet and handy guide on what calligraphy tools you'll need to get started!

-Want to learn something new or brush up on your skills this January?
-With #NationalHandwritingDay on 23 January, now is the perfect time to learn how to write calligraphy with our calligraphy guide and easy calligraphy alphabet!
+Whether you're wanting to learn something new for #NationalHandwritingDay (23 January) or brush up on your skills for beautiful journalling and scrapbooking, now is the perfect time to learn how to write calligraphy with our calligraphy guide and easy calligraphy alphabet!
 We'll take you through what calligraphy tools you'll need and how to create modern calligraphy letters.

 What calligraphy tools do I need?